Is Amazon Merch Worth It in 2025? What to Know Before You Start Selling

 There are also ways to design other promotional products such as coffee mugs, calendars, and tote bags.
 However, most of the emphasis is on the wearable items, thus the T-shirts, hoodies, and sweatshirts.

-While you are welcome to launch your own line of products, big name companies such as Disney and Universal have also used Merch.
+While you are welcome to launch your own line of products like you can do with many other print-on-demand platforms, big name companies such as Disney and Universal have also used Merch.
 Rightfully so, because many consumers enjoy receiving T-shirts from companies to show their brand loyalty as well as to chill out, relax and dress casually.

 How Is Amazon Merch Different?